tjense25/METAFORA/README.md

 1. First, a mean population methylation reference is generated for a given tissues by aggregating beta values (methylation proportions) over each CpG across all samples sequenced for that tissue.
 This gives us an expectation for the "normal" level of methylation that we'd predict at any given CpG.
 2. Next, the observed methylation profile of a given sample is compared to the population mean reference by conducting a hypothesis test at each CpG to determine if sample-level methylation equals the population mean.
 We account for uncertainty in the sample-level beta estimate due to variable read depth by modeling these methylation proportion with a beta distribution.
 P-values from these hypothesis tests are converted to signed z-scores which represents a population deviance score.
 Values of this score near zero correspond to no difference, lower negative values suggest stronger hypomethylation, and higher positive values suggest stronger hypermethylation.
 3. After generating individual CpG population deviance scores, the whole deviance score profile is segmented to find contiguous blocks of CpG that are all consistently deviant.
 Methylation deviance scores are summarized over these regions.
 This segmentation gives us candidate outlier regions, blocks of CpGs where a sample deviates significanlty from the population mean.
 4. Finally, once we have these candidate outlier regions, methylation proportions are summarized over each region across all samples.
-These methylation betas are then converted to M-values and then corrected by regression out the effect of known and hidden covariates.
+These methylation betas are then converted to M-values and then corrected by regressing out the effect of known and hidden covariates.
 Corrected M-values are then scaled and centered to generate methylation z-scores, which can then be thresholded to determine the methylation outliers that exist at the tails of these methylation distributions.

 ### Automated Global Outlier Detection